-They live e.g. in the border city of Flensburg, the districts of Schleswig-Flensburg and Nordfriesland and also in the northern part of the district of Rendsburg-Eckernförde.
-The Danish minority calls its area of settlement South Schleswig.
-On the other side of the border there is also a German minority in the Kingdom of Denmark.
+They live in the border town of Flensburg, the districts of Schleswig-Flensburg and Nordfriesland and in the northern part of the district of Rendsburg-Eckernförde.
+The Danish minority refers to its settlement area as South Schleswig.
+Conversely, a German minority lives in North Schleswig in the Kingdom of Denmark.

-Due to many strong and independent organisations the Danish minority is able to live its values and traditions.
-Sydslesvigsk Forening (SSF) – the South Schleswig Association – is their main cultural organisation.
-With their own party, the Südschleswigscher Wählerverband (SSW), the Danish minority is currently represented by four MPs in the Schleswig-Holstein state parliament and, since the 2021 federal election, also by a non-attached MP in the German Bundestag.
+Thanks to a large number of strong and independent organizations, the Danish minority can live its values and traditions.
+The Sydslesvigsk Forening (SSF) – the South Schleswig Association – is the main cultural organization.
+With its own party, the Südschleswigscher Wählerverband (SSW), the Danish minority is currently represented by four MPs in the Schleswig-Holstein state parliament and, since the 2021 federal elections, also by one non-attached MP in the German Bundestag.

-The Danish minority considers it important that every person has a free choice of nationality and culture.
-This choice should be respected as a democratic principle and in accordance with the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.
-That is why the Danish minority posits that “European policy is minority policy and minority policy is European policy”.
+The Danish minority believes it is important that everyone is granted the freedom to choose their nationality and culture.
+This choice should be respected as a fundamental democratic principle in accordance with the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages.
+Thus the Danish minority postulates: “European policy is minority policy and minority policy is European policy”.

-> Sydslesvigs danske Ungdomsforeninger (Danish Youth Associations in Southern Schleswig)
+> Sydslesvigs danske Ungdomsforeninger (Danish Youth Associations in South Schleswig)

 > Dansk Skoleforening for Sydslesvig (Danish School Association)

-> Dansk Centralbibliotek for Sydslesvig (Central Library of Denmark)
+> Dansk Centralbibliotek for Sydslesvig (Danish Central Library)

 > Dansk Kirke i Sydslesvig (Danish Church in South Schleswig)